Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Outer Banks Hotels on Booking

 The Outer Banks are the outermost islands that create a barrier formation on the east coast of North Carolina.
 In total, 130 islands make up the Outer Banks, all with relaxing beaches and coastal towns.
+The wide variety of family-friendly attractions makes the Outer Banks one of the top vacation destinations in North Carolina.

 Blue Ridge Parkway